Kai Sauer: Career

+On the 27th of September 2023, Mr. Sauer took up his position as the Ambassador of the Embassy of Finland to Germany.

 Personal life

 Ambassador Sauer is married to Dr. Erika Sauer with whom he has two adult daughters.

 He is an active ice hockey player, scuba diver and runner.
 Sauer has run several marathons.
 While serving as the Finnish Ambassador to Indonesia, Sauer won the unofficial ice hockey championship of Indonesia in 2013.

 After moving to New York, Ambassador Sauer together with the Permanent Representative of Liechtenstein, Ambassador Christian Wenaweser, founded a running club for the UN ambassadors.
 In December 2018, the PR runners were featured in the New York Times.